sourcecred/sourcecred/src/plugins/github/README.md

 ## Status and Caveats

 The GitHub plugin is still in beta.
-It tends to assign reasonable cred scores to contributors, based on their activity levels.
-However, it has difficulty assessing the value of different pull requests.
-A minor pull request that generated lots of review discussion or bikeshedding is likely to get a higher score than highly important work that merged easily.

-In general, the plugin mints cred based on _raw activity_.
+It tends to assign reasonable cred scores to contributors.
+However, it has difficulty assigning cred scores to pull requests.
+This is because, in general, the plugin mints cred based on raw activity.
 Depending on weight choices, every pull will mint a fixed amount of cred, likewise for every comment, issue, review, and so forth.

 This is problematic because, to put it simply, not all activity is equally valuable.
 Minting cred directly on raw activity encourages contributors to